Real Deal Fundraising

 Clear

 In any circumstances where rapid change is taking place, we must take great pains to keep our donors near, dear, and clear.
-What does that mean as a guide to practical action and how can we all undertake those functions while protecting ourselves and our donors from coronavirus?
+What does that mean as a guide to practical action?

 Let’s take each part of the maxim in turn:

-Near: Be in Contact!
+Near: Be in Contact & Stay Close

 You will need to leverage all forms of media at various levels to keep in touch with your donors.

-First, for your major donors, set up as many one-on-one Zoom meetings as you can reasonably handle each week to check in with them and make sure their families are doing okay right now.
+First, for your major donors, set up as many one-on-one Zoom meetings as you can reasonably handle each week to check in with them.
 Take it week-by-week so it will not be overwhelming but striving for 6-8 substantial phone calls or Zoom meetings with major donors per fundraiser seems appropriate.

 Secondly, utilize digital means of connection as much as possible.
-The president of the institution I work for is doing a series of Facebook live discussions this week at the same time every day.
-Send email updates or text your constituents.
+Send email or text updates to your constituents.
 Don’t bombard them with info but if you have meaningful information to report, do so on all available channels.
 If you have Facebook groups, use those to communicate too.
-Encourage your supporters to share info so it gets in more Newsfeeds and inboxes.
+Encourage your supporters to share info so it gets in more newsfeeds and inboxes.

 Third, for your mid-level donors or major donors that you cannot check in with immediately, don’t forget about good old mail and phone.
 You can do a quick check-in calling campaign one day per week and write some hand-written notes.
-(Of course, please be careful with your mail protocols for hygiene.
-Use self-adhesive stamps and tape if possible.
-Barring that, seal or affix with a sponge.
-And wash your hands well before handling mail to be sent out.)

-Dear: Express Gratitude
+Dear: Express Gratitude & Lead with Values

 Your messaging needs to let donors know that you care about them as people.
 It’s not just about expressing our usual level of stewardship and gratitude.
 This is thanking them for believing enough in your organization’s mission to hang in there in this time of great change and uncertainty.

 Express gratitude not only as a staff member but express gratitude on behalf of those your organization serves.
-Let them know that because of them, your mission continues and will continue after COVID-19.
+Let them know that because of them, your mission continues and will continue after this crisis.

 Make sure your organization is crystal clear on its priorities.
-The first of which should be the health, safety, and welfare of those they serve and those who work for the institution.
+The first of which should be the health, safety, and welfare of those they serve.
 Repeat this often to your constituents.

 However, do not shy away from honestly telling donors how this crisis is affecting your organizational needs and its finances.
 Your major donors and board members especially deserve the candid talk about what is needed, what might be needed, and why.